liamzdenek/sourcegraph-application/memory-bank/activeContext.md

 ## Current Work Focus

-We are in the initial planning and setup phase of the Cody Batch project.
+We are in the initial implementation phase of the Cody Batch project.
 The primary focus is on:

-1. **Project Structure Definition**: Establishing the Nx monorepo structure and package organization
+1. **Core Component Implementation**: Implementing the key components of the system
-2. **Core Architecture Design**: Defining the system components and their interactions
+2. **Claude Client Development**: Building the Claude client for AI code analysis
-3. **Infrastructure Setup**: Creating the AWS CDK configuration for deployment
+3. **Integration Planning**: Preparing for integration of all components
-4. **Initial Backend Scaffold**: Setting up the Express API for Lambda deployment
+4. **Testing Strategy**: Developing a testing approach for the system
-5. **Initial Frontend Scaffold**: Setting up the React application with Vite and Tanstack Router
+5. **Batch Processing Framework**: Designing the batch processing framework
-6. **Client Implementation**: Implementing the GitHub and Claude clients for API integration
+6. **Frontend Development**: Starting work on the frontend components
-7. **Shared Package**: Implementing common types, schemas, utilities, and configuration
+7. **Infrastructure Setup**: Preparing the AWS infrastructure for deployment

 ## Recent Changes